YangyangFu/yangyangfu.github.io/blogs/machine-learning/VAE/variational-inference.md

 For generative tasks, **how to control the sampling process?**
-- **Interpolation**: By sampling two points in the latent space and interpolating between them, we can generate smooth transitions between different data points.
+- **Interpolation**: By sampling two points in the latent space and interpolating between them, we can generate smooth transitions between different data points, where $\alpha$ is a parameter that controls the interpolation.

 $$ z_{\text{interp}} = \alpha z_1 + (1 - \alpha) z_2 $$

-where $\alpha$ is a parameter that controls the interpolation.
 - **Conditional Generation**: By conditioning the encoder on additional information (e.g., class labels), we can generate samples that belong to specific categories.
 This is done by modifying the encoder to take the additional information as input, allowing it to learn a conditional distribution over the latent space.
 - **VQ-VAE + Transformer**: For text generation, we can use a VQ-VAE to encode text into discrete latent codes and then use a transformer to model the relationships between these codes, allowing for coherent text generation.

 ## Vector Quantized Variational Autoencoder (VQ-VAE)